Approximation Algorithms for Clustering with Dynamic Points: Future work

-\begin{enumerate} \item It would be very interesting to remove the dependency of $\gamma$ (the coefficient of movement cost) and $\epsilon$ (the lower bound of the weight) from the approximation factor for \dom\ in Theorem~\ref{thm:dom}, or show such dependency is inevitable.
+It would be very interesting to remove the dependency of $\gamma$ (the coefficient of movement cost) and $\epsilon$ (the lower bound of the weight) from the approximation factor for \dom in Theorem~\ref{thm:dom}, or to show that such dependency is inevitable.
 We leave it as an important open problem.
-We note that a constant approximation factor for \dom\ without depending on $\gamma$ would imply a constant approximation for stochastic $k$-server, for which only a logarithmic-factor approximation algorithm is known \cite{dehghani2017stochastic}. \item Our approximation algorithm for \dom\ is based on the technique developed in Byrka \etal\cite{byrka2018constant}.
-The original ordered $k$-median problem has subsequently seen improved approximation results in~\cite{chakrabarty2018interpolating,chakrabarty2019approximation}.
+We note that a constant approximation factor for \dom without depending on $\gamma$ would imply a constant approximation for stochastic $k$-server, for which only a logarithmic-factor approximation algorithm is previously known \cite{dehghani2017stochastic}.

+Our approximation algorithm for \dom is based on the technique developed by Aouad and Segev \cite{aouad2019ordered} and Byrka~\etal\cite{byrka2018constant}.
+The original ordered $k$-median problem has subsequently seen improved approximation results in \cite{chakrabarty2018interpolating,chakrabarty2019approximation}.
 We did not try hard to optimize the constant factors.
-Nevertheless, it is an interesting future direction to further improve the constant approximation factors by leveraging the techniques from~\cite{chakrabarty2018interpolating,chakrabarty2019approximation} or other ideas. \item From Theorem~\ref{thm:dksnphard}, we can see that \dks\ is hard to approximate when $T\geq 3$.
-However, it makes sense to relax the hard constraint $B$ (we allow the distance a facility can move be at most $\alpha B$ for some constant $\alpha$). \end{enumerate}
+Nevertheless, it is an interesting future direction to improve the constant factors by leveraging new techniques and ideas.
+On the other hand, it would also be very interesting to obtain better lower bounds than the trivial lower bounds of $k$-supplier \cite{hochbaum1986unified} and $k$-median \cite{jain2002greedy}.

-It is possible to formulate other concrete problems that naturally fit into the dynamic clustering theme and are well motivated by realistic applications, but not yet considered in the paper.
-For example, one can use the $k$-median objective for the service cost and the maximum distance of any facility movement as the movement cost.
-One can also consider combining the cost in more general fashion like in \cite{chakrabarty2019approximation}, or extending the problems to the fault-tolerant version \cite{hajiaghayi2016constant,khuller2000fault,swamy2008fault} or the capacitated version \cite{chuzhoy2005approximating,li2016approximating}.